RobK/photobox-downloader/README.md

 __Arguments__

-`options` - An object that must contain 2 key values pairs:
+`options` - An object that must contain 2 key/value pairs:
- - showProgress : true/false - Boolean -  Whether to show a status bar of download progress
+ - `showProgress` : true/false - Boolean -  Whether to show a status bar of download progress
- - outputDir : "/some/folder/path" - String - The path to where you want the photos downloaded to.
+ - `outputDir` : "/some/folder/path" - String - The path to where you want the photos downloaded to.
 Each album will be downloaded into its own folder

 `callback` - Function that is called once all photos have been downloaded (or if an error is thrown)